 As people age, they sometimes grow less active, exercising far less than when they were younger.
-This may occur because they have aches and pains that limit movement, for example or because they feel socially isolated and lack friends to exercise with.
+This may occur because they have aches and pains that limit movement, for example, or because they feel socially isolated and lack friends to exercise with.

 Volunteer to Walk Dogs for Friends Who Are Under the Weather

 Play Video Games

 Train for the National Senior Games

-4. Enjoy Long Strolls in the Park
+Enjoy Long Strolls in the Park

 Dance with Friends

 Get Limber with Chair Yoga

 Hit the Gym or Local Senior Center

 Going to the gym is a great option during inclement weather.
 If your senior finds it boring to use gym equipment, he or she can watch videos or listen to an audiobook for distraction.

 Use Stairs Whenever Possible

 If your senior is strong enough to walk up or down a flight of stairs, avoid using elevators and escalators.
 Each step brings your senior closer to improved fitness and strength and can provide a minor increase in cardiovascular activity.

 Park in the Far End of Parking Lots

 Carry a Pedometer to Track Progress

 Set a goal and work toward it incrementally, such as by adding 500 steps a day, working toward five miles every 24 hours.
-In a pinch, many smartphones have gyroscopes and position sensors so they can work as a pedometer as well and store the statistics.
+If your senior is in a pinch, many smartphones have gyroscopes and position sensors to work as a pedometer and store the statistics.

-At Georgetown Home Care, we know how important it is for seniors to stay active, building strength, balance, endurance and flexibility.
+At Georgetown Home Care, we know how crucial it is to senior care for them to stay active while building strength, balance, endurance, and flexibility.
 The more fit they are, the more likely they can stay at home and remain independent.

 For more information on maintaining and improving senior health or details on our services in the greater National Capital Region, please contact Georgetown Home Care today.